Black Seminoles: 21st century

 In 2004, the Bureau of Indian Affairs held that the exclusion of Black Seminoles constituted a violation of the Seminole Nation's 1866 treaty with the United States following the American Civil War.
 They noted that the treaty was made with a tribe that included Black as well as white and brown members.
 The treaty had required the Seminole to emancipate their slaves, and to give the Seminole Freedmen full citizenship and voting rights.
 The BIA stopped federal funding for a time for services and programs to the Seminole.

 The individual Certificate of Degree of Indian Blood (CDIB) is based on registration of ancestors in the Indian lists of the Dawes Rolls.
 Although the BIA could not issue CDIBs to the Seminole Freedmen, in 2003 the agency recognized them as members of the tribe and advised them of continuing benefits for which they were eligible.
 Journalists theorized the decision could affect the similar case in which the Cherokee Nation of Oklahoma excluded Cherokee Freedmen as members unless they could document a direct Native American ancestor on the Dawes Rolls.

-In October 2021, the federal Indian Health Service announced that Seminole Nation Freedmen are eligible for health care, after months of reports that the tribe was denying Freedmen COVID-19 vaccines.
+In October 2021, the federal Indian Health Service announced that Seminole Nation Freedmen are eligible for health care, after months of reports noting that the tribe was denying Freedmen COVID-19 vaccines; in at least one case, a Black Seminole was denied access to the tribe's COVID-19 emergency assistance program.

 Afro-Natives and Black Seminoles from across the United States convened on January 11, 2023, at Florida's historic Seminole Inn in Indiantown with several Native American tribes to address their complex history, hoping to seek federal recognition.
 For the first time, many Black Seminole descendants returned to Florida, a state where their ancestors had lived freely since the 17th century, escaping slavery in Georgia and the Carolinas.